RedisLabs/redislabs-docs/content/platforms/kubernetes/cluster-options.md

 - [`redisEnterpriseImageSpec`](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/docs/operator.md#imagespec):

     This configuration controls the Redis Enterprise version used, and where it is fetched from.
 This is an optional field.
-The Operator will automatically use the matching RHEL image version for the release.
+The Operator automatically uses the matching RHEL image version for the release.

     The value is structured as follows with the [policy values from OpenShift](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/builds_and_image_streams.html#image-pull-policy):